rehierl/abstract-properties/12-0-setup-variations/0-1-trees-in-st.md

 <!-- ======================================================================= -->
 # trees in set theory (ST)

+- a short summary on trees in ST

 trees in descriptive ST
 - a collection of (ordered) sequences
 - each prefix of every sequence